CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 # Getting code from GitHub

-In this section, we will pull our code from `GitHub`, which integrates a popular VCS (Version Control System) called `Git`. `GitHub` is a very good tool to manage and access your code both locally and remotely.
+In this section, we will pull our code from `GitHub`, which integrates a popular VCS (Version Control System) called `Git`. `Git` is a very good tool to manage and access your code both locally and remotely.

 ## Setting up our app folder